GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/copy_jobs.md

 ![Selection Bar](../images/copy_jobs/Image1.png)

 ### Copy Jobs By Day
-Bar Graph showing the total output of copy jobs (in GB) as well as the number of copy jobs carried over the past 7 days.
+The Bar Graph shows the total output of copy jobs (in GB) as well as the number of copy jobs carried over the past 7 days.

 ![Copy Jobs By Day](../images/copy_jobs/Image2.png)

 ### Copy Jobs By Table
-Bar Graph showing the number of copy jobs carried out over the past 7 days, color coded by the different **tables** the copy job was carried out on.
+The Bar Graph shows the number of copy jobs carried out over the past 7 days, color coded by the different **tables** the copy job was carried out on.

 ![Copy Jobs By Table](../images/copy_jobs/Image3.png)

 ### Copy Jobs By Project
-Bar Graph showing the number of copy jobs carried out over the past 7 days, color coded by the different **projects** the copy job was carried out on.
+The Bar Graph shows the number of copy jobs carried out over the past 7 days, color coded by the different **projects** the copy job was carried out on.

 ![Copy Jobs By Project](../images/copy_jobs/Image4.png)